Skip to main content Skip to secondary navigation

 Multilingual Health Service Information Guide for Bay-Area AANHPI

 Stanford’s Asian Pacific American Medical Student Association (APAMSA) and CARE are two organizations committed to advocating for improved access to healthcare for Asian American, Native Hawaiian, and Pacific Islander (AANHPI) communities.
-Stanford medical students in APAMSA, Ji Hae Lee and Jacqueline Yao, are working with Stanford CARE faculty member, Dr. Jison Hong, to assess AANPHI health and healthcare access in the Bay Area, with a focus on language barriers.
+Stanford medical students in APAMSA, Ji Hae Lee and Jacqueline Yao, are working with Stanford CARE faculty member, Dr. Jison Hong, to assess AANHPI health and healthcare access in the Bay Area, with a focus on language barriers.

 The Bay Area has long been home to a large, fast-growing, and diverse community of AANHPI native-born residents and immigrants.
-One in five (Bay Area) API households are linguistically isolated, meaning that no member aged 14 and above speaks English “very well.”
+One in five API households in the Bay Area is linguistically isolated, meaning that no member aged 14 and above speaks English “very well.”
 Additionally, the uninsured rate is higher than the state average in certain AANHPI groups, such as the Korean community (15%), new immigrants (11.6%), and those with limited English proficiency (17.8%).
-The high prevalence of linguistic isolation and lack of health insurance suggests that many AANHPI community members in the Bay Area face challenges accessing health care.
+The high prevalence of linguistic isolation and lack of health insurance suggests that many AANHPI community members in the Bay Area face challenges accessing healthcare.
 This project seeks to support medical care access with a comprehensive list of free/low-cost clinics offering interpretive services in AANHPI languages in the Bay Area (San Francisco and Santa Clara counties).

 Free and Federally Qualified Health Clinics